Social Work Diploma

 - evaluation practice and/or programs

-Career choices Graduates may be employed in a range of government, nonprofit and private agencies.
+Career choices Graduates may be employed in a range of government, non-profit and private agencies.
 The demand for graduates is high and continues to grow.
-In Alberta, the job market for social workers is expected to increase by 3 to 4 per cent a year.
+In Alberta, the job market for social workers is expected to increase by three to four percent a year.
 Your job title could be:

 - Social worker